scd4j/gradle-plugins/README.md

                  ...
 ```

-Finally, in `config` dir, you must create a file (i.e. Java properties) and put into it the variables that will be used by your modules.
-In our example, we have defined an file with name `my_config_file.conf`.
-So, we need to have this file inside of `config` dir:
+In the `config` dir, you must create a file (i.e. a Java properties file) and put into it the variables that will be used by your modules.
+In our example, we have defined a file called `my_config_file.conf`.
+So, we need to have this file inside of `config` dir in order to run our project.

 ```
 build.gradle